Manatee teen blackmailed girls for naked pictures on Snapchat, deputies say

 A 16-year-old girl had been sending nude photographs back and forth with a 17-year-old man on Snapchat “until she started to be threatened for more photographs.”

-He continuously demanded to send fully nude photos once a or twice a month.
+He continuously demanded to send fully nude photos once a or twice a month, the report states.

 After receiving the images from the girls, he would find lewd pictures online to send back to them.